Playing the Game: An Interview with Jomar Statkun

 Garis & Hahn is pleased to present Jomar Statkun, an exhibition of the artist’s complete work to date.
 The collection will be installed in the gallery's downstairs space, leaving the upstairs empty until work is introduced through weekly “decorations” that will slowly transform the main space.
 Through participation and performance, visitors will be invited to the basement “Public Viewing Room” to interact with the artist as well as look at, examine, and handle the works of art.
 This marks the gallery’s first solo show by an exhibiting artist.
 An opening reception will be held on January 19th, 2014 from 6 to 8 PM at Garis & Hahn (263 Bowery), to be followed by a weekly roster of programming developed around Statkun’s work.

 At the start of the exhibition, the gallery's upstairs space will be empty.
 As a result of various prompts, interactions, games, and activities, the upstairs will be gradually “decorated” with works from the collection that reside in the basement.
 A new prompt, interaction, game, or activity, which addresses a 'Presentation,' will be introduced on select days throughout the duration of the exhibition (a total of 5 weeks).
 A history of these weekly “decorations” will remain on the upstairs gallery walls in varying forms of reproductions.
-Throughout the exhibition Jomar Statkun will assume the roles of art handler, curator, dealer, and artist on a daily basis.The ‘Presentations’ will include:“Art Presence: A Buyer’s Feathers”
+Throughout the exhibition Jomar Statkun will assume the roles of art handler, curator, dealer, and artist on a daily basis.

 (Reception: Sunday, January 19th from 6 – 8 PM)